-Bernie Sanders Goes 1-2-3 in Early States -- and 4th Is Possible
+Bernie Sanders Goes 1-2-3 in Early States -- First Time Ever

 But the win in Nevada is different.
 The margin — based on initial returns — seems very large.
 And Sanders has now won a state with a significant Latino population.
 Former Vice President Joe Biden considers South Carolina his “firewall,” based on his popularity with African American voters.
 But Sanders has been closing the gap there in recent polls, and there is a chance he could win there also.

 Opposition to Sanders within the Democratic Party remains strong.
 There are serious doubts about whether he would be able to defeat President Donald Trump in a general election.
 His “democratic socialism” is a fringe left-wing philosophy.

 But it would be had to deny the nomination to a candidate who had swept the first three contests — and, quite possibly, the fourth.

 Anti-Sanders Democrats have only one hope: a second ballot, if Sanders fails to win a majority of delegates.
 There, “superdelegates” would come into play — and the Sanders campaign does not appear to have a plan.